gilesorr/robotface-utils/README.md

 ## Introduction

-This set of utility scripts (initially two, and a library they both use) were born out of my work at Toronto Public Library.
+This set of utility scripts (initially two, and a library they both use) were born out of my work at <a href="https://tpl.ca">Toronto Public Library</a> (<a href="https://github.com/TorontoPublicLibrary/">TPL Open Projects at GitHub</a>).
 When I told some friends about the `chkcertexpiry` script, they thought it was worth sharing.
 My bosses graciously agreed to me publicly releasing these scripts, which were written and are maintained as part of my work at TPL.
 I hope they're useful.

+## OS Support

+This is developed on both an Apple-Silicon Mac and Linux machines (mostly Debian, occasionally Fedora).
+Some commits I think are innocuous may be made with incomplete testing, but generally this should run fine on any of these platforms.

+Please use tagged releases: they're generally better tested.

 ## chkcertexpiry